How to bet on College Football: Best sportsbook apps, promos for Army-Navy Game

 The Army vs. Navy Game is one of the best traditions in American sports, and the Commander-in-Chief's Trophy will be on the line when the two service academies go head-to-head on Saturday.
 Kickoff is scheduled for 3 p.m.
 ET at M&T Bank Stadium in Baltimore.
 Navy enters with a 9-2 record on the season, while Army is 6-5 this year.
 Meanwhile, bowl season will also begin on Saturday with Washington (8-4) taking on Mountain West champions Boise State (9-4) in the LA Bowl at 8 p.m.
 ET at SoFi Stadium.

-The latest college football odds list Navy as the 6.5-point favorite over Army, while the over/under is 39.5.
-Then, Washington is favored by 8.5 over Boise State in this week's college football lines, with an over/under of 51.5.
+The latest college football odds list Navy as the 6-point favorite over Army, while the over/under is 38.5.
+Then, Washington is favored by 9.5 over Boise State in this week's college football lines, with an over/under of 52.5.
 If you're wondering where to find the best college football odds or looking for sportsbook promos and betting sites for the Army-Navy Game and the LA Bowl in college football, you can read more below, along with picks for some of the biggest games.

 Sportsbook offers